robertdebock/ansible-role-docker/README.md

 Access to a repository containing packages, likely on the internet.
 For Red Hat and CentOS systems these packages can be found in epel.
-Inlcude the role robertdebock.epel to get those repositories.
+Inlcude the role robertdebock.epel to get those repositories. docker-py installed by pip.
+Including the role robertdebock.python-pip is sufficient.

 Role Variables
 --------------